-The editor invites submission of 1) original articles, based on observation or experimentation that add new knowledge to the field of cardiothoracic and vascular surgery, especially if it might lead to less invasive treatment, 2) pictorial essays, that primarily utilize images to review a specific subject, 3) case reports, describing a unique aspect of cardiothoracic or vascular surgery not previously described in the literature, 4) review articles, solicited by the editor or guest editor as part of a symposium or as a state-of-the-art review, which codify existing knowledge or throw light on the present and future roles of minimally invasive cardiothoracic and vascular surgery, and 5) editorials reflecting the opinions of authorities in the field.
+The editor invites submission of 1) original articles, based on observation or experimentation that add new knowledge to the field of cardiothoracic and vascular surgery, especially if it might lead to less invasive treatment, 2) review articles, which codify existing knowledge or throw light on the present and future roles of minimally invasive cardiothoracic and vascular surgery, 3) How-To-Do-It articles, presenting a new technique with enough detail to allow replication by colleagues, 4) brief communications and case series, describing a unique aspect of cardiothoracic or vascular surgery not previously described in the literature, 5) pictorial essays, which primarily utilize images to review a specific subject, and 6) editorials reflecting the opinions of authorities in the field.
 The Journal will publish papers in the areas of cardiothoracic and vascular surgery, medicine, physiology, pathology, and imaging technology.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.

-Three independent peer reviwers are assigned by an associate editor.
-Except for case reports where there will be two peer reviewers.
+Three independent peer reviewers are assigned by an associate editor, except for brief communications and case series where there may be two peer reviewers.
 The Editor is responsible for all final decisions regarding acceptance or rejection, recommendations for revision, and final editing.
 Manuscripts will be evaluated according to various criteria, including an ethics check.
-The review process is typically 16 days.
-Innovations wants to maintain a fast review process.
+The time from submission to first decision is typically 28 days.
+Innovations strives to maintain a fast review process.

 All submitted articles are "double-blinded" to ensure an unbiased review.
 Reviewers will not have access to author names or affiliations.
 Authors will not have access to reviewer names or affiliations.